thetristan/cobuild/readme.md

 # Cobuild for NodeJS

+---

+1. [Introduction][]
+2. [Basic Usage][]
+2. [Basic Methods][]
+3. [Build/Render Options][]
+4. [Advanced Methods][]
+5. [Creating Your Own Renderers][]

+---

+### Introduction

 Cobuild isn't a build system, but it is a system that helps you build build systems faster.
-The module is fully synchronous and allows you to pass one or more files through it to transform text-based content by sending it through one or more renderers based on filetype.
+This asynchronous module allows you to pass one or more files through it to transform text-based content by sending it through one or more renderers based on their filetype.

-You can quickly process your CSS, compress your JS, and even run your HTML through a template parser through a single interface.
+You can quickly process your CSS, compress your JS, run your HTML through a template parser... all through a single interface.

 Specifying the same destination for multiple text files will allow you to append multiple files onto a single file.
 If a renderer supports it, you can concatenate text files.
-Any files with unknown/unspecified content types are simply copied to their destinations, so you can pass images and other files right alongside with your text files and they'll end up right where they belong.
+Any files with unknown/unspecified content types are simply copied to their destinations, so you can pass in images and other files right alongside with your text files and they'll end up right where they belong.

+All examples (as well as the module itself) are written in Coffeescript.

 ---

 ### Basic Usage

+    # Load the cobuild module
-    var cobuild = require('cobuild'),
+    cobuild = require 'cobuild'

+    # Create our builder and pass it our global configuration options
-        release = new cobuild('./config.json'),
+    builder = new cobuild
+      base_path:     "#{__dirname}/"
+      renderer_path: "#{__dirname}/renderers/"
+      eco:
+        global:
+          var1:      "foo"
+          var2:      "bar"
+      stylus:
+        minify:      true

+    # Array of file description objects
     files = [{
-          source:      'src/example.js',
+        source:      'src/example.js'
         destination: 'release/example.js'
-        },{
-          source:      'src/example2.js',    // example2.js will be appended onto this
-          destination: 'release/example.js'  // file since we already created it above },{
+      }
+      {
-          source:      'src/example.styl',
+        source:      'src/example.styl'
         destination: 'release/example.css'
-        }];

-    release
-      .add_renderer('styl','stylus_r')
-      .add_renderer('js', 'uglify_r')     // Stack multiple renderers on the same file type;
-      .add_renderer('js', 'uppercase_r')  // content will be rendered in the order you specify .build(files, {
-        minify: true,                     // Specify options to be passed to renderers
-        preprocess: function(content, type, options) {
-          return content;
       }
-      });
+      {
+        source:      'src/example.html.eco'
+        destination: 'release/example.html'
+      }]

+    # Options specific to the build we're going to run
+    # In this case, we're overriding a global setting from above
+    options =
+      stylus:
+        minify: false

+    # Let's do it
+    builder
+      .add_renderer('styl', 'stylus_r')
+      .add_renderer('js', 'uglifyjs_r')
+      .add_renderer('eco', 'eco_r')
+      .add_renderer('eco', 'uppercase_r')
+      .build
+          files:   files
+          options: options
+        , (err, result) ->
+          console.log "Build successful" unless err
+          return

 ---